open-quantum-safe/oqs-demos/httpd/README.md

 This defines the quantum-safe cryptographic signature algorithm for the internally generated (demonstration) CA and server certificates.

-The default value is 'dilithium3' but can be set to any value documented [here](https://github.com/open-quantum-safe/openssl#authentication).
+The default value is 'dilithium3' but can be set to any value documented [here](https://github.com/open-quantum-safe/oqs-provider#algorithms).

+### DEFAULT_GROUPS

+This defines the (quantum-safe) cryptographic KEM algorithms utilized for TLS 1.3 session establishment.

+The default value is 'kyber768:p384_kyber768' activating Kyber768 and its hybrid variant for session setup.

 ### HTTPD_PATH